 This is aided by preinstalled rubber pads to minimize the vibration level.

-In fact, Phanteks PH-F140MP has all the specs that make a strong case for it to be considered THE best 140mm radiator fan currently available.
+In fact, Phanteks PH-F140MP has all the specs that make a strong case for it

 - Max Airflow: 68.1CFM